chm994483868/HMDailyLearningRecord/StudyMarkdown/StudyMarkdown/md/已发布/crash/iOS App Crash 分析：(一)：dsym文件讲解.md

 FOUNDATION_EXPORT NSExceptionName const NSPortTimeoutException;
 ```

+&emsp;Name of an exception that occurs when a timeout set on a port expires during a send or receive operation.
+This is a distributed objects–specific exception.

 ##### NSInvalidSendPortException

 ```c++
 FOUNDATION_EXPORT NSExceptionName const NSInvalidSendPortException;
 ```

+&emsp;Name of an exception that occurs when the send port of an NSConnection has become invalid.
+This is a distributed objects–specific exception.

 ##### NSInvalidReceivePortException

 ```c++
 FOUNDATION_EXPORT NSExceptionName const NSInvalidReceivePortException;
 ```

+&emsp;Name of an exception that occurs when the receive port of an NSConnection has become invalid.
+This is a distributed objects–specific exception.

 ##### NSPortSendException